carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

-Engine’s init() function is a function called by FlashPunk when (and only when) the game starts up for the first time, and everything is ready to go.
+Engine's init() function is a function called by FlashPunk when (and only when) the game starts up for the first time, and everything is ready to go.
 Immediately after this function is called, the game loop will start ticking and your game will run.
 So test the game and see if the trace shows up, and if so we can move onto the next step.

 Step 2: Creating Worlds
 --

 When FlashPunk starts ticking, the game loop updates a specific [World][4].
 World is an organizational class in FlashPunk: you can have any amount of Worlds you want, but only one World can be active at once, and when a World is active, it will update and render all and any [Entity][5] objects added to it.
 So a simple game might have a **Menu** and **Gameplay** World.
 More complex games, such as a level-based platformer, might have a menu World and then a separate World for each level of the game.
-It’s up to the developer how they organize it.
+It's up to the developer how they organize it.

-So if we were to create a new World called **MyWorld**, we’d create a new class and extend World, like this:
+So if we were to create a new World called **MyWorld**, we'd create a new class and extend World, like this:

 {% highlight actionscript %}
 package